Soap scum is a pain in the ass. It can make your shower, glass, bath, basin, taps, tiles & even shower curtains, look gross.

 How to clean soap scum?

-So long as you don't have fancy stone or marble surfaces, a cheap and easy way to remove soap scum is by making a paste of bicarb and vinegar.
+So long as you don't have fancy stone or marble surfaces, a cheap and easy way to remove soap scum is by making a paste of bicarb and water OR diluted vinegar.
 Wipe it onto the area with a non-scratchy cloth, leave for 15 mins and then buff off.
 Rinse clean and then dry.
-You can do the same on your tapware too.
+You can do the same on your tap ware too.

-Don't want to use bicarb and vinegar?
+Don't want to use bicarb or vinegar?
 There's loads of natural and conventional cleaning products out there, so don't despair.
 Soap scum doesn't have to be so frustrating.
+Let the product do the work by sitting on the surface for the recommended amount of time before you scrub.
+It'll save your arms more work than is necessary and let the cleaner do the necessary work to break down the scum.

 To avoid soap scum, which Soap Cult product should I choose?